Updated September 28, 2018

 When is Self Publishing 101 available?

 Enrollment typically opens once or twice a year for about 2 weeks at a time.
-It opens again September 5, 2018.
+It was last open in September 2018.
+I’m guessing it will open again in early 2019.
 Get more info or sign up for the waiting list here.

 My overall thoughts